jjwebdev1865/terraform/chapter_notes/08_inputVars_locals_outputs.md

 - Best practice, for input variables, is to ALWAYS provide a type
 - checkout examples of terraform.tfvars to see how different environments are set up
     * can pass in to terminal command _var-file_ to pass the chose tfvars to pass to the apply
+- use the sensitive tag in outputs for hidding private information/data

 ## Exercise: Declaring and Using Input Variables
 - GOAL: to receive aws region